davemollen/dm-Whammy/README.md

-## dm-Rat
+## dm-Shredmaster

 A distortion effect written in Rust.
-The effect can be compiled to a [Mod devices](https://moddevices.com/), lv2, vst3, CLAP or vst plugin.
+The effect can be compiled to a [Mod devices](https://moddevices.com/), lv2, vst3 or CLAP vst plugin.

 ## Table of contents: